|

 islands)

-Corvus m. osai (on the Yaeyama Islands)
+Corvus m. osai (subspecies on the Yaeyama Islands)

 The Large-billed Crow was considered conspecific with the Jungle